Eschatologue/CM_wiki/docs/gameplay/phb/condition.md

 # Conditions

-Many effects impose a condition, a temporary state that alters the recipient’s capabilities.
+Many effects impose a condition, a temporary state that alters the recipient's capabilities.

 ## Duration

 A condition lasts either for a duration specified by the effect that imposed the condition or until the condition is countered (the Prone condition is countered by standing up, for example).

-## Conditions Don’t Stack
+## Conditions Don't Stack

-If multiple effects impose the same condition on you, each instance of the condition has its own duration, but the condition’s effects don’t get worse.
-Either you have a condition or you don’t.
+If multiple effects impose the same condition on you, each instance of the condition has its own duration, but the condition's effects don't get worse.
+Either you have a condition or you don't.
 The Exhaustion condition is an exception; its effects get worse if you have the condition and receive it again.

 ## Condition Description